The Best Technique for Feedback. Stop Start Continue.

 How do you go deeper into a ‘Start Stop Continue’ session?

-Now team members have an action plan, and peer review all rolled into one.
+Now each team member has an action plan, and peer review all rolled into one.
 At this point, I ask if anyone’s prepared to share what they’ve written down by giving that feedback face-to-face.
 This makes the effects of ‘Start Stop Continue’ more profound, building trust, honesty and psychological safety.
 It’s like deepening the stretch of a muscle in yoga.

 How should team members act on feedback from a ‘Start Stop Continue’ exercise?